zkoss/keikai-blog/blog/_posts/2020-06-05-budget-merge.markdown

 This is where things usually get complicated.
 In the end, some usually will end-up copying and pasting row of data from the individual sheets to the summary table.

 # Real-world example

 Take for example budgeting.
 Even if your organization only has 4 departments, you will end up with for different budget sheets.
 Some of them will have duplicated expenses between departments.
 For example, wages and salaries will be an item for any organizational units.
 Some of them will be unique for a specific team, such advertising being exclusive to the marketing department.
-Some will be shared by only a few – but not all – of the teams, or even duplicated inside of a team’s sheet.
+And then some will be shared by only a few – but not all – of the teams, or even duplicated inside of a team’s sheet.

+On top of that, each sheet must be filled by a different team manager, which usually ends up with multiple copies of the same file being passed around through email.

+This all culminates with the last person in the chain receiving five versions of the same file, some containing old data, some incomplete and one of them inexplicably blank.
+It takes a lot of effort and a significant amount of time to take this wildly divergent dataset and make it exploitable.

 ## Requirements of the summary sheet

+We want to improve it in two ways.
+First, we need to make sharing and collaborating much easier.
+The data-entering process should be streamlined, should have single point of access, and should be accessible to any designated users.

+We also need to improve on the sheet workflow itself.
+Excel formulas can be powerful in many situations, but they also have their limits.
+We already have our formulas set up in this document to calculate sums, ratios, averages, etc. inside each department sheet.
+These, we will absolutely keep.
+This is where Excel’s formulas work at their best, and we will rely on Keikai to simply use what we already have.

+On the other hand, Excel formulas are not ideal to perform dataset operations.
+Searching, merging and filtering are possible, but they take significant time to set up and execute.
+They are also fragile and often rely on static sheet layouts in order to be maintained.
+Keikai operate in a Java web server, so we will improve our workflow by delegating the data manipulation to this layer.

 In this case, we need to generate two merged summaries of the data.
 One merged per period, and the other merged per department.

 The “per period” table will need to merge every entry using the same label and sum their values depending on each of the yearly periods (Q1 to Q4).

 The “per department” table will need to merge every entry using the same label and sum their values depending on the department declaring this expense.
 If we were to create these in Excel, we would either need complicated formulas checking and matching results from each of the source tables, or we would need to use custom merging queries.

 ## Limitations of the pure Excel workflow